-In 2021, we recorded a marginal amount of cost of sales relating to monetization of our solar technology and launch of the Sono app.
+In 2021 and the three months ended March 31, 2022, we recorded a marginal amount of cost of sales relating to monetization of our solar technology and launch of the Sono app.
 In 2019 and 2020, we did not incur any cost of sales as we only started monetizing our solar technology in the second half of 2021 and as the Sion's production is currently only planned to start in the second half of 2023.